 The Glass House in Lal Bagh is modelled after the Crystal Palace in London and it hosts the bi-annual flower show here where you can see some of the most beautiful floral designs and displays.
 The bi-annual show is held every Independence Day and Republic Day, but don’t let that stop you from capturing the beauty of the house in the evenings, especially during sunsets.

-One of Bangalore's oldest and most iconic man-made lake, Sankey Tank can entertain the whole family be it for photography, fitness, or street food.
+One of Bangalore's oldest and most iconic man-made lake, Sankey Tank can entertain the whole family, be it for photography, fitness, or street food.
 You can go boating in the lake, jog or take a walk on the tracks around it as well.
+Trust us when we say you wouldn't want to miss the sunset from here.

 Blossom Book House